ecomfe/light-dls/README.md

   Comma-separated component names to specify which component-level variables will be checked. `--components=all` will check all component-level variables.

   Variables can be ignored if you put a `.dlsignore` file under the project root directory, with each variable (should be prefixed by `@`) on a single line.
-Lines leaded by `#` will be treated as comments.
+Lines led by `#` will be treated as comments.

   ```sh
   npx dls check -c button,select # or --components=button,select